Data Use Agreements

 IRB Considerations

 If you plan to conduct human subjects research, you must submit to the Georgetown IRB and receive approval prior to beginning any research.
 Please refer to Georgetown’s IRB website for information on how to submit an IRB request.
 Please note, JORA cannot fully execute any DUAs until the GU IRB has been approved.
+Researchers should consult directly with Georgetown’s IRB office to ensure compliance.

 Common Data Types